kailash-manasarovar/statement/docs/timeline/2023/june.md

 - Communication with the trumpet teacher continues.
 - The `@jctot19` account posts tweets suggesting he is coming over, that we will go out, that he will ask me out, that he really likes me; wanting to know if he will get English ham or Spanish jamon for his dinner.
 - I tweet irreverence back, and it is quite amusing at times.
+- It feels like a relationship somehow.
-- Is this how they administered [Stockholm syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome) so that I would feel a loyalty towards a man engaged in serious criminal-gang activity against me?
+- Is this how they administered [Stockholm syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome) so that I would feel loyalty towards a man engaged in serious criminal-gang activity against me?
 - Is this how they manipulated me into making constant excuses for his behavior in my mind?
 - Did they even have to bother given the police literally don't care about the safety of women and children at public learning establishments in Spain?
 - Perhaps terrorizing women and girls in this cowardly way is how they gain respect for themselves as men in a deeply misogynist culture?